 Arguably, Chanel is the forerunner of nighttime scents that you spritz for the sake of personal indulgence and it recently added Coco Mademoiselle L’Eau Priveé (opens in new tab) to the stable.

-20 years since it first launched in 2001, L’Eau Priveé is a low-lit scent that wraps itself around you like the tail of a cat while releasing soft wafts of mandarin, jasmine and rose.
-It’s both relaxing and sexy, the ideal combination for spraying on sheets - and bare skin.
+20 years since it first launched in 2001, L’Eau Priveé is a low-lit scent that wraps itself around you like the tail of a cat while releasing soft wafts of mandarin, jasmine, and rose.
+It’s both relaxing and sexy, the ideal combination for spraying on sheets—and bare skin.

-Byredo has also made its mark with Tobacco Mandarin, the fourth installment of Byredo’s range of extrait de parfums (the most concentrated, hence pricier, form of perfume), Night Veils.
-Mandarin, coriander, cumin, leather, tobacco, oud, sandalwood and frankincense - all these notes conjure up Morocco in a dark, enveloping fug.
+Byredo has also made its mark with Tobacco Mandarin (opens in new tab), the fourth installment of Byredo’s range of extrait de parfums (the most concentrated, hence pricier, form of perfume), Night Veils.
+Mandarin, coriander, cumin, leather, tobacco, oud, sandalwood, and frankincense—all these notes conjure up Morocco in a dark, enveloping fug.